yuvnahr/React_2048_game/README.md

 ## Overview

 2048 is a sliding tile puzzle game where the player combines tiles to reach the 2048 tile.
-This clone recreates the gameplay in React and JavaScript, ensuring smooth performance and easy extensibility.
+This clone recreates the gameplay in React and JavaScript, ensuring performance and easy extensibility.

 ---

 ## How It Works

 - The board is a 4x4 grid.
-- On each move, tiles shift up, down, left, or right.
+- On each move, tiles shift in the direction input by the player.
 - Tiles with the same number merge into one with double the value.
-- After each move, a new tile (2 or 4) is added randomly.
+- After each move, a new tile (2 or 4) is added randomly on the empty space available. (if i were to make the rules of this game i'd add only 4s after reaching 1024)
-- The game ends when no more moves are possible.
+- The game ends when no more moves are possible, loser XD.
 - Score increases with every merge; best score is saved in your browser.
-- Supports keyboard controls, button clicks, and mobile swipe gestures.
+- Supports keyboard controls, button clicks.
-- Undo functionality lets you revert the last move once per turn.
+- You can even undo a move once every game, this feature was added so that gamers don't rage quit.

 ---

 ## Features

 - Fully client-side—no backend required.
-- Smooth Framer Motion animations.
 - Responsive Tailwind CSS UI.
 - Best score saved in localStorage.
-- Undo last move.
+- Undo.
-- Keyboard & touch controls.
-- Overlays for win (2048) and game over.
+- Overlays for win and game over.
-- Easy new game button.
+- New game button.

 ---